-Benefit adjustment: Benefits are adjusted annually according to changes in the consumer price index for the previous calendar year.
+Benefit adjustment: Benefits are adjusted annually on April 1, according to changes in the consumer price index for the previous calendar year.

-Paid parental leave: Paid leave is provided for up to 12 weeks to one parent or shared between both parents.
-The paid leave replaces 100% of previous earnings, up to NZ\$346.63 of gross earnings a week.
+Paid parental leave: Paid leave is provided for up to 14 weeks to one parent or shared between both parents if they are both eligible.
+The paid leave replaces 100% of previous earnings, up to NZ\$407.36 of gross earnings a week.
+Self-employed persons who earn less than the equivalent of 10 hours a week at the highest rate of the minimum wage, receive the minimum rate of NZ\$120 a week.

-Benefit adjustment: Benefits are adjusted annually according to any percentage movement upward in average ordinary-time weekly earnings.
-Average ordinary-time weekly earnings (employees) are determined by the quarterly employment survey published by Statistics New Zealand.
+Benefit adjustment: The maximum benefit rate is adjusted annually on April 1, according to the increase in average ordinary time weekly earnings.
+Average ordinary time weekly earnings (employees) are determined by the quarterly employment survey published by Statistics New Zealand.
+The minimum benefit rate is adjusted annually on July 1, according to the highest rate of the minimum wage.